sap-tutorials/Tutorials/tutorials/odata-dd-4-metadata/odata-dd-4-metadata.md

 In our case, there's one schema, and therefore a single `edm:Schema` element.

-> the `edm` prefix to the `Schema` element name here is from the documentation; in our particular metadata document the namespace represented by this prefix, `http://docs.oasis-open.org/odata/ns/edm`, is defined as the default (see the previous step).
+> The `edm` prefix to the `Schema` element name here is from the documentation; in our particular metadata document the namespace represented by this prefix, `http://docs.oasis-open.org/odata/ns/edm`, is defined as the default (see the previous step).
 From now on, element names in the standards document that are prefixed with `edm` will be written here without the prefix, to stay close to our specific metadata document.

 So we can now jump to [section 5 Schema](https://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part3-csdl/odata-v4.0-errata03-os-part3-csdl-complete.html#_Toc453752520) to know what to expect inside the `Schema`.
 The section tells us to expect one or more of the following elements: